Spacial/awesome-csirt/README.md

 * ["EAST" PENTEST FRAMEWORK](http://eastfw.com/)
 * [Pown.js](https://github.com/pownjs/pown): is the security testing an exploitation framework built on top of Node.js and NPM.
 * [Sandmap](https://github.com/trimstray/sandmap) is a tool supporting network and system reconnaissance using the massive Nmap engine.
+* [trackerjacker](https://github.com/calebmadrigal/trackerjacker): Like nmap for mapping wifi networks you're not connected to, plus device tracking

 ### Vulnerability